What is an alpha-fetoprotein

-An alpha fetoprotein (AFP) test is a blood test used to measure the amount of AFP present in blood.
-It is usually done as part of a triple screen or quad screen in the second trimester of pregnancy.
-However, it can also be requested for adults who are not pregnant.
+An alpha-fetoprotein (AFP) test is a blood test that measures the amount of AFP present in blood.
+It’s usually part of what’s called a triple screen or quad screen in the second trimester of pregnancy.
+However, it can also be useful for adults who aren’t pregnant.

-AFP is produced in the yolk sac and liver of an unborn baby.
+The yolk sac, GI tract, and liver of an unborn baby produce AFP.
 It then circulates through the fetal and maternal blood.
-Individuals who are not pregnant still have some AFP in their blood, but levels are normally low.
-High levels of AFP in adults who are not pregnant are associated with certain types of liver disease.
+Individuals who aren’t pregnant still have some AFP in their blood, but levels are normally low.
+High levels of AFP in adults who aren’t pregnant usually indicate certain types of liver disease.

-An AFP test is a routine screening test given to expectant mothers between the 14th and 22nd weeks of their pregnancy.
-It appears to be the most accurate between the 16th and 18th weeks, so it is important to know exactly when you became pregnant.
+An AFP test is a routine screening test that’s given to expectant mothers between the 14th and 22nd weeks of their pregnancy.
+It is most accurate between the 16th and 18th weeks, so it’s important to know exactly when you became pregnant.

-AFP testing is usually done as a component of a quad screen.
-Other tests performed during this screening exam include:
+AFP testing is usually part of a quad screen.
+This screening exam also tests your levels of:

 - human chorionic gonadotropin (HCG)

-Doctors will use your quad screen results, your age, and your ethnicity to help determine the chances that your unborn baby has a birth defect.
+Doctors will use your quad screen results, your age, and your ethnicity to help determine the chances that your unborn baby has a genetic birth defect.
 Defects detected by this type of screening can include neural tube defects, such as spina bifida, and chromosomal abnormalities, such as Down syndrome.
-The AFP results will help your doctor determine if further tests for these conditions are needed.
-A positive test does not necessarily mean your unborn baby will have a birth defect.
+The AFP results will help your doctor determine if you need further tests for these conditions.
+A positive test doesn’t necessarily mean your unborn baby will have a birth defect.

-The AFP test is especially important for women who are at a high risk for having children with birth defects, including women:
+The AFP test is especially important for women who are at high risk of having children with birth defects, including women: